The Anglo-American Adventure

 Back at Boston, twenty thousand Minutemen and other American troops now surrounded the city.
 On June 17, 1775, General Gage attacked the nearest American positions, on Breed's Hill and Bunker Hill.
 On the third charge they dislodged the Patriots, but the "battle of Bunker Hill" was a Pyrrhic victory; the British lost more than a thousand casualties (more than in any other battle of the war), while the Americans suffered 140 killed and 270 wounded.
 Afterwards, British General Henry Clinton wrote in his diary that "A few more such victories would have surely put an end to British dominion in America."

 Not long after that, General Washington arrived on the scene in Massachusetts.
 He found himself in command of an army that was in no shape for waging war over any length of time.
 Most of the troops were raw recruits, and morale was poor; it would take time to turn such men into decent soldiers.
 They also had some customs that a southern gentleman would find peculiar, like officers elected by their enlisted men and black men serving with white men in the same units.
 Washington immediately began making changes to turn this army into a disciplined fighting force (he ended up letting the black soldiers stay, though as a slaveowner, he would have preferred to dismiss them), but there was still the problem of how to get the British out of Boston.
 The battle of Bunker Hill showed that any attempt to attack the Redcoats in the city would be very costly; nor could they starve them out, because the British navy controlled the sea, and could easily bring in more supplies and men.
 Then they remembered that they had captured several large cannon at Fort Ticonderoga, and decided to use those.
 It took all winter to move the cannon to Boston(41), and in March 1776 they were placed on Dorchester Heights, overlooking the city.
 Against these guns, the British were sitting ducks, unable to point their own cannon high enough to fire back.
 As soon as he realized his predicament, General William Howe, who had replaced Gage after the Battle of Bunker Hill, gave the order to evacuate, and the British sailed away to Halifax, Nova Scotia, accompanied by more than 1,000 Loyalist refugees.
 With that, the last remnant of British rule over the Thirteen Colonies ceased to exist.
+Today the anniversary of the British departure is celebrated in Massachusetts on March 17, as Evacuation Day.

 It was Thomas Paine who gave the Revolution a cause its followers could rally around.
 In January 1776 he published a pamphlet with the simple name of Common Sense, which persuasively argued that the time had come to make a complete break with Great Britain.
 It began with this paragraph, which let everyone know that the true patriot must be in it for the long haul: